 Which e-Reader Is the Right Choice for You?

 As with anything else, the “best” e-reader is going to be largely determined by your particular needs and habits.
 Do you prefer the wider selection of books available on the Amazon Kindle?
 Or would you rather be able to read in the bath without having to worry about water damage?
 Do you want PagePress capabilities, or would you rather get lifetime in-store support at Barnes & Noble?
+Do you want to take robust notes using your e-reader?

 All of these factors will likely figure into your decision on which e-reader to buy.
 We just hope our rundown of the options available, and their various features and capabilities, helps you make an informed decision.
 We’re not here to make the decision for you, but simply point you in the right direction.